How to Get the Most Money for Your Clothes

 Online, make sure the price is right.

-Look at how other items from the same brand or designer are priced, and keep your listing in the ballpark.
-Some sites (Material World, eBay) have tools that help you determine a fair or quick-to-sell amount.
+Look at how other items from the same brand or designer are priced (some sites let you view sold items, a great way to determine a realistic price), and keep your listing in the ballpark.
+Some sites (Poshmark, eBay) have tools that help you determine a fair or quick-to-sell amount.
 You can always start at the high end of the range and lower your rate later.
-This doesn’t always work: We priced our $71 Banana Republic blouse at $60 on eBay initially, but got no nibbles.
-Finally, after several lowball offers ($4? really?), we sold it nearly two months later for $20 minus eBay’s 10 percent cut and $3 for shipping.
-Over the same time frame, we held steady with a higher sales price for the very same blouse on Tradesy, with a sale eventually coming to fruition at $45.

 It’s going to take a little time.